Introduction to Programming Systems

 - Principles of high level programming languages.
 Symbols and separators, constants, identifiers, variables, numbers repesentation, labels.

 - The concept of data.
 Simple data types.
 Expressions and statements.

 - Functions, parameters of functions.

 - Text files, standard input and output.

 - Pointer types and dynamic variables.
 Linked structures.

 |Syllabus of laboratory exercises:|

-2nd - 5th week - open laboratory for the stand-alone home work solving.
+2nd - 3th weeks: Open laboratory for the stand-alone home works solving.